 What about modern works and genres?

-The repertoire outlined above exists in the public domain in most regions^.
-This means that the public are free to view and use these scores without paying royalties to the original composer.
+The scores we currently offer in our library exist in the public domain in most regions^.
+This means that anyone is free to view and play from these scores without paying royalties to the original composer.

 What about rare works and other “hidden gems”?